Maybe you’ve just got your yearly bonus and a novel idea has struck you: what if I invest this money?

 This is variable spending, depending on what your needs are for that particular month, so a little more judiciousness here can go a long way in your savings plan.

 The faster you settle any existing debt, the faster you can make money off your investment.
-For example, if you’ve invested in a mutual fund through the Groww app and get a ten percent annual return, it’s going to be totally pointless if you’re going to spend that extra ten percent of paying off your existing debts instead of saving or re-investing it.
+For example, if you’ve invested in a mutual fund through the Groww app and get a ten per cent annual return, it’s going to be totally pointless if you’re going to spend that extra ten per cent paying off your existing debts instead of saving or re-investing it.

-There are many types of debt, but debt that people usually struggle with are generally divided into two types: the first are called unconstructive loans, which usually refer to personal loans, car loans and credit card debt.
+There are many types of debt, but a debt that people usually struggle with is generally divided into two types: the first is called unconstructive loans, which usually refer to personal loans, car loans and credit card debt.

-The second category of loans are constructive loans and generally include things like home loans which have an interest rate of close to 9 percent.
+The second category of loans is constructive loans and generally include things like home loans which have an interest rate of close to 9 per cent.

 Life can be unpredictable.
 As we have discussed in previous articles, you might have a medical emergency, which can lead to a hefty hospital bill.